Gustáv Mráz

-Gustáv Mráz (born 11 September 1934) is a former Slovak football player.
-He played for the Czechoslovakia national team in 11 matches.
+Gustáv Mráz (11 September 1934 – 2 June 2025) was a Slovak footballer who played as a defender.
+He played for the Czechoslovakia national team in 11 matches including the 1958 FIFA World Cup.
+Mráz died on 6 June 2025, at the age of 90.

 Club career

 Mráz spent the majority of his career with Czechoslovak First League club Inter Bratislava, scoring twice in 106 league appearances.
 During the 1964–65 season, Mráz played for Sparta Prague.